 She focused on the business and doing what she could herself.
 Then she found out about Digital Main Street through the Church Wellesley Village BIA.
-The program combines grants and one-to-one support from the Province of Ontario and the Ontario BIA Association to help main street businesses strengthen their online capabilities.
+The program combines grants and one-to-one support from the Province of Ontario to help main street businesses strengthen their online capabilities.
 It wasn’t coming unsolicited through the front door, it was coming in the form of a $2,500 Digital Transformation Grant.

 The timing felt right.
 The Sagrario Pilates Studio owner seemed to have found her tipping point.